rubygarage/rubyhub/README.md

     `$ rubyhub install`

-2. Create the templates for all subteams/needs in your repository and configure
+2. Create the templates for all subteams/needs in your repository and configure each template with provided options

 2. Run pull request creator